 Renal vein thrombosis usually results from local and systemic hypercoagulability due to nephrotic syndrome associated with membranous nephropathy or membranoproliferative glomerulonephritis.
 Overly aggressive diuresis or prolonged high-dose corticosteroid treatment may contribute to thrombosis of the renal vein in patients with these conditions (see Membranoproliferative Glomerulonephritis).
 Other causes include

 Less common causes are related to reduced renal vein blood flow and include malignant renal tumors that extend into the renal veins (typically renal cell carcinoma), extrinsic compression of the renal vein or inferior vena cava (eg, by vascular abnormalities, tumor, retroperitoneal disease, ligation of the inferior vena cava, aortic aneurysm), oral contraceptive use, trauma, dehydration, and, rarely, thrombophlebitis migrans and cocaine abuse.

 Symptoms and Signs

-Usually, onset of renal dysfunction (see Acute Kidney Injury: Acute Kidney Injury (AKI)) is insidious.
+Usually, onset of renal dysfunction (see Acute Kidney Injury (AKI)) is insidious.
 However, onset may be acute, causing renal infarction with nausea, vomiting, flank pain, gross hematuria, and decreased urine output.